jraller/cascade-access-tool/README.md

 ## Installation Notes

-You will need NodeJS installed.
-In order to install the dependencies you may need to install a complier based on your operating system.
+You will need [NodeJS](http://nodejs.org/) installed.
+It appears to install easily under Linux, but Windows users may need to install Python 2.7 and a complier.
+The free Visual Studio from Microsoft works.

 Once you have cloned a copy of this on your workstation change directory to it and `npm install`.
 This should install both prompt and soap-cascade.